-We are the coastal elite: salt water fishermen, shrimpers, crabbers, boat captains, divers, surfers, jetty jumper’s, kayakers, beachcombers, spear fishermen, etc. We know the saltwater fishing lifestyle and it is what we do.
+We are the coastal life: salt water fishermen, shrimpers, crabbers, boat captains, divers, surfers, jetty jumper’s, kayakers, beachcombers, spear fishermen, etc. We know the saltwater fishing lifestyle and it is what we do.
 Be it fishing, diving, boating, or just enjoying a day chilling on the beach with friends and family.
 It is all part of the saltwater lifestyle.

 It is the lure of the ocean that draws us to the seaside and shores.
 Fishing the briny deep can provide what we need to survive.
 At the same time, the ocean can take everything if you let your guard down for a second.
 This website is not to be for land lovers.
 If you are destined to be a crew member of CoastalXP then you need be of salt.
 All we do here is in the kingdom of Neptune.